-Just how important is a Call-to-Action (CTA) on your website?
+Just how important is a call to action on your website?

-When you stop to think about it, your whole Wordpress website and really, your entire sales funnel may depend on a persuasive call-to-action.
+When you stop to think about it, your whole website and, really, your entire sales funnel may depend on a persuasive call to action (CTA).

 If that sounds like hyperbole, just think of how many times you’ve hesitated or decided NOT to click on a website’s CTA button, and then just left that company’s page altogether…

 What’s more, if your webpage doesn’t have a CTA, then the page is a wasted opportunity.

 In other words, if you don’t actively lead a visitor down the path to purchase using the most up-to-date CTA methods – what’s to stop them from leaving as well?

 It’s for this reason every landing page should have a clear CTA, whether it’s to opt-in to an automated email list, request a free demo, “Add to Cart,” or “Purchase Now.”

 Otherwise you’ve let a motivated website visitor (or at least someone with questions) slip through your fingers, all because of a few poorly chosen or poorly designed words.

 The good news is it isn’t that hard to close these leaks in your site once you are aware of some simple guidelines that are proven to work.